New BoE rate-setter Haskel strikes cautious note, sterling falls

 Haskel was more circumspect about the economic outlook in his testimony to lawmakers.

-Gauging the amount of slack in the labor market was difficult given the huge variety of jobs on the market, he said, adding: “All of this I think is in favor of the notion that there may well be much more slack than we think.”
+Gauging the amount of slack in the labour market was difficult given the huge variety of jobs on the market, he said, adding: “All of this I think is in favour of the notion that there may well be much more slack than we think.”

 Haskel also said Britain’s economy risked a “temporary lull” if Brexit negotiations went badly.